saurya992004/Kiro_semantic_execution_layer/README.md

 # 🏁 Closing Statement

-Jarvis is not just an assistant.
+AURA is not just an assistant.

 It’s the foundation of an **AI-driven operating experience** where computers execute intent, not clicks.